etherlinkcom/docs/docs/building-on-etherlink/deploying-contracts.md

 The Remix online IDE lets you code, compile, and deploy Solidity contracts to EVM chains, including Etherlink

-1. Connect your wallet to Etherlink Ghostnet (the Etherlink testnet) as described in [Using your wallet](../get-started/using-your-wallet).
+1. Connect your wallet to Etherlink testnet as described in [Using your wallet](../get-started/using-your-wallet).

 1. Get some Etherlink tokens as described in [Getting testnet tokens](../get-started/getting-testnet-tokens).